 French onion dip is a classic party dip.
-How do you make it without using soup mix?
-By making this caramelised onion dip recipe.
+How do you make it without using a soup mix?
+By making this caramelised onion dip recipe instead.

 Your basic, two-ingredient french onion dip recipe uses French onion soup mix and a carton of sour cream.